Can I pay by credit card?

 Term life insurance is the simplest, and usually the most cost effective, form of life insurance.
 Term life insurance provides protection for a specific period of time (or term) and it pays a benefit to your beneficiary only upon your death and during the term of your policy.
-You may select an annual renewable term, a 5, 10, 15, 20 or even 30 year term depending on your needs at the time of purchase and your age.
-A term policy does not cover you until age 100 as permanent life insurance policy such as Whole Life and Universal Life Policies do.
+You may select an annual renewable term, a 5, 10, 15, 20 or even 30 year term, depending on your needs at the time of purchase and your age.
+A term policy does not cover you until age 100 as permanent life insurance policies such as Whole Life and Universal Life Policies do.
 Here at the Petschauer Agency our life insurance consultants will help you select the right life insurance policy to fit your needs.

 How much Life Insurance should you buy?

 When you plan to buy a life insurance policy, the factors to consider when deciding on the amount of coverage include funeral expenses, education loans, any pending mortgages or debts, and the financial support your family would need in your absence.
 Five to ten times your annual income is a quick way to determine amount needed; however, everyone’s financial situation is different and here at the Petschauer agency we are experienced to help you make these decisions.

 Why is a trampoline in your yard a reason for your insurance company to be concerned & possibly not renew your insurance?